sueduclos/learning-journal/README.md

 #### Text Editors

 A text editor allows you to write and manage text that you write to build a website.
+It's important for software developers to choose the text editor that works best for them in order to be successful and accomplish more with less effort.

 * Basic Text Editor
   * Every computer comes with its own editor.
 Does not have many features.